+In addition to the RV data described above, radial velocity measurements have been made in the central regions of~\wcen, at $\lesssim 1$ arcmin by~\citet{2018MNRAS.473.5591K} as well as~\citet{2008ApJ...676.1008N}.
+While there is significant scatter in the measurements between these datasets, we choose to include the data from~\citet{2018MNRAS.473.5591K} (hereafter MUSE) as it is the most up-to-date LOS data available.
+We choose to keep the MUSE data separate from the other RV measurements as the MUSE data is the only set taken with an integrated field spectrograph.
+The particular data that we use was taken in October 2016 as part of a larger survey of Milky Way globular clusters.
+The authors of this survey took 10 pointings of~\wcen, roughly corresponding to 10 arcminutes of coverage.
+Data on~\wcen~was taken over four epochs for a total observation time of 4.9 hours.
+Similar to the other data sets discussed, a maximum likelihood approach is utilized to determine velocity dispersions.

-Figure \ref{fig:observed_dispersions} shows the cumulative velocity dispersion profile from all three datasets.
+Figure \ref{fig:observed_dispersions} shows the cumulative velocity dispersion profile from all four datasets used in our analysis.
 The combination of datasets spans from as close to $\sim 0.05$ pc from the center of the cluster out to well beyond the half-light radius at a distance from the center of $\sim 60$ pc.